vishwaskalani/COP290-IIT-Delhi-maze-game/README.md

 2. **client-files** - Contains the files that the client should run on his computer in order to run the game.
 3. **server-files** - Contains the files that the server should run on his computer in order to run the game.
 4. **Resources** - Contains all the `.png` files needed to be displayed in the game.
+5. **audioResources** - Contains all the `.wav` files needed for the sound effects of the game.
-5.  **caviar.ttf** - The file containing the font that is used to display the player attributes on the screen.
+6. **caviar.ttf** - The file containing the font that is used to display the player attributes on the screen.
-6. **README.md** - The current file containing all project description.
+7. **README.md** - The current file containing all project description.
-7. **RULES.pdf** - The file containing the rules of our game which a player is advised to read in order to play the game.
+8. **RULES.pdf** - The file containing the rules of our game which a player is advised to read in order to play the game.
+9. **status.txt** - Contains the status of our game.

 ---